From Experience to Evidence:

 The Weight of Judgment: People still feel judged for using cannabis, though this has slowly improved since it became legal.
 This fear of being judged often dictates who they talk to and whether they feel safe being honest about their habits.

-Based on in-depth conversations with 30 Canadian adults, “From experience to Evidence: How Lived Experience can Shape Better Substance Use Policy” looks beyond the numbers to understand the real lives of people who face challenges with alcohol or cannabis use.
+Based on in-depth conversations with 30 Canadian adults, this report looks beyond the numbers to understand the real lives of people who face challenges with alcohol or cannabis use.
 This study explores how their habits started and changed, what keeps them using, and how it affects their mental health and daily routines.

 About this Report